 What type of colitis are you living with?

 When I had a diseased colon, bowel movements were always a very messy business.
-Little did I know, j-pouches are ten times worse.
+Little did I know, J-pouches are 10 times worse.
 I can clean the toilet and by the time my next bowel movement is over, it looks as though I never cleaned it at all.

-Finally, I think another big issue that almost every j-poucher deals with is the butt burn.
-This happens because of the frequency and the digestive enzymes that come along with BMs.
+Finally, I think another big issue that almost every J-poucher deals with is the butt burn.
+This happens because of the frequency and the digestive enzymes that come along with bowl movements.

 Another device you should seriously consider is the absolutely amazing bidet!
 A bidet is basically a contraption that squirts water on your bottom to clean you off.
 After you rinse your bottom, you just pat it dry with some toilet paper.

 The last product I would recommend is a good diaper cream.
 I have my favorites, but it really has to do with personal preference.
 Some of them are very messy, but I'm telling you, the stuff makes all the difference in the world.